 Kekaha Kai Beach Park

 Kekaha Kai Beach Park is my favorite beach on the Big Island.
-Although it’s just north of the airport, it’s not as busy as some of the other beaches due to the drive to the beach.
-The road is a bit rough, but you can make it in a car if you drive slowly.
+Although it’s just north of the airport, it’s not as busy as some other beaches due to the drive to the beach.
+The road is rough, but you can make it in a car if you drive slowly.

 I’ve spotted sea turtles many times at Kekaha Kai, making it one of my top recommendations for where to find sea turtles on the Big Island.